mverboom/build/MULTI.md

 targeted towards debian based systems.
 This needs to be changed so there is a platform specific set of required packages for the build phase.

+Currently there is one [REQUIRED] section in a recipe.
+To provide good backwards compatibility it is probably best to create the following behaviour:

+* Only a line with required packages in the section: use for all OS environments
+* Prefix with line with OS tag and optional version: line only to be used for specific os

+Examples for the specific OS lines would be as follows:

+RedHat, non specific os release:

+rh=rpm-python,perl-IO-Zlib

+RedHat version 6

+rh-6=xmlrpc-c-1.16.24-1210.1840.el6.x86_64,perl-libxml-perl-0.08-10.el6.noarch

 #### Progress

-* [ ] Determine new syntax for required packages
+* [x] Determine new syntax for required packages
+* [ ] Make infrastructure to select correct line of packages to use
+* [ ] Add support for installing required software on rpm based system
 * [ ] Update documentation to reflect syntax that should be used
-* [ ] Extend script to provide backwards compatability defaulting to debian
-* [ ] Add support for installing required software on rpm based system
 * [ ] Push changes upstream

 ## RPM package build